10 Best Herbal Teas For Viral Hepatitis

 silybum marianum tea

-Silybum marianum, also known as milk thistle, is a herbal remedy commonly used in the form of tea to support liver health, particularly in cases of viral hepatitis.
+Silybum marianum, commonly known as milk thistle, has been widely studied for its potential benefits in supporting liver health, particularly in the context of viral hepatitis.

 glycyrrhiza glabra tea